Stuyk/altv-athena/documentation/faq.md

 ## Do I actually need to buy a license?

 If you respect the development that I'm doing and the open source nature of the project then yes.
 This costs me a lot of my personal time to create an environment that new developers and experienced developers will both understand with a little bit of time.
 I've written a lot of open source alt:V resources and this builds on experience you may not get otherwise.

+## How do I purchase a license?

+You may obtain a license from [https://gum.co/SKpPN](https://gum.co/SKpPN).
+The process is entirely automated.
+Please review the documentation and installation instructions for booting up the gamemode after purchase.

 ## Is there a lifetime package?